 KIRK: I have a 1974 house.
 And in the back, I have a patio that I believe was probably poured in the 70s, too.
 It’s approximately 20×14, cordoned off into about 6 quads separated by 2x4s.

 And under the eaves, with the little bit of rain we get, and along the main walkways, it’s kind of getting worn down a little bit.
 And I wanted to know how to preserve that.

 TOM: OK.
-So, first of all, in terms of the patio itself, if the surface is wearing off, you can use an epoxy patching compound on that surface.
+So, first of all, in terms of the patio itself, if the surface is wearing off, you can use an epoxy patching compound on that surface to preserve older patio.
 QUIKRETE makes a whole bunch of products that are designed just for that.
 You want to make sure you choose a product that’s designed to stick to concrete and one that’s designed to be a patch.
 Because if you try to use any type of just regular concrete or mortar, it just won’t stick well.
 It might look good for a week and it’ll start to chip and break apart, so you want to use one that’s really going to adhere very, very well.

 KIRK: OK.
 But how about with the epoxy?
 Will it still give it the original look?

 TOM: Actually, if you do it to the whole patio, it’ll look like a completely new patio.
 It will be actually quite attractive.
 You can get it in different colors, as well, OK?